 - An EPP player’s matchplay programme should provide the appropriate balance between high challenge matches, and matches that serve to boost confidence and success levels.
 We would expect a minimum of 50% of matches to be classed as high challenge

-- Weekly, two hour EPP sessions held at a Wiltshire venue (one in North and one in South)
+- Weekly, two hour EPP sessions held at a Wiltshire venue from January onwards of each year

 - Sessions led by an EPP coach from the respective First Class county

 - Supporting these sessions are Wiltshire county age group coaches

 The number of players attending the EPP sessions will be flexible and dependent on the number of players identified to be suitable to be invited on to the programme.
 However, the group will be a small one, to enable one to one coaching to take place within the sessions, but also so that players can work together with other likeminded players